Newcastle United 3-1 Birmingham City

 Foul by Cheick Tioté (Newcastle United).

-Reece Brown (Birmingham City) wins a free kick in the attacking half.
+Reece Brown (Birmingham City) wins a free kick in the defensive half.

 Corner, Newcastle United.
 Conceded by Paul Robinson.